weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Agenda

-By the time you're done with this tutorial, you will have:
+By the end of this tutorial, you will be familiar with the key features and functionalities of Weaviate.
+You will have:
 - Built a Weaviate database,
 - Vectorized and imported data, and
 - Performed queries to retrieve objects.

-You will see how Weaviate can:
+You will also see how Weaviate can:
 - Vectorize data at import time,
 - Use an external inference API,
 - Automate data schema construction if necessary, and